Writing & Citing Help

 The three most common citation styles for academic papers are:

-RefWorks is a tool which will help you organize the information you need to cite your sources.
+Zotero is a citation management tool which will help you organize the information you need to cite your sources.

-RefWorks will take the citation information for a book, journal article, or website, and store it in a folder in your RefWorks account.
+Zotero will take the citation information for a book, journal article, or website, and store it in a folder in your Zotero account.

-You can use the RefWorks tool Write-N-Cite while writing your paper to format your citations and bibliography, in the citation style of your choice.
+Zotero also integrates with Word, so that you can use Zotero while writing your paper to format your citations and bibliography, in the citation style of your choice.